|Image Source : Forbes|

 Some of the causes and solutions for them are given below

 We have a strategy that ensures that industry plays a key role in shaping skill development programmes.
-Certification of skills training in India must be standardised, in order to ensure the quality of delivery and trust among employers.
-Further, a long-term skill development strategy must account for persistent gender gaps in training and labour force participation, as well as youth aspirations and the need for solid basic education.
-To chart a path towards inclusive growth, India must find effective ways of skilling, up-skilling and re-skilling its rising youth population.
+We know certification of skills training in India needs to be standardised, so that there is quality of delivery and trust among employers.
+We have also included a long-term skill development strategy that accounts for persistent gender gaps in training and labour force participation, as well as youth aspirations and the need for solid basic education.
+Essentially, we have found that to chart a path towards inclusive growth, India must find effective ways of skilling, up-skilling and re-skilling its rising youth population.